tidues/TensorOpt/readme.md

-# A Universal Interface for Mathematical Optimization Solvers that is Compatible with Numpy Arrays
+# An Interface for Mathematical Optimization Solvers that is Compatible with Numpy Arrays

 Mathematical solvers, such as Cplex, Gurobi, and XPress, provide limited high-dimensional array maneuverability.
 This module provides a simple unified interface for various solvers (Gurobi and Cplex for now) where variables, constraints, and expressions can be used as standard numpy arrays.
 Also, you can switch the back-end solver by simply changing one parameter.
 Since most functionalities have been realized in the base class `BaseModel`, extending this interface to other solvers should be reasonably easy for experienced users.
 This module requires installing the corresponding solvers first.